 Avoid giving a bare minimum

-Sometimes, by asking for a singular definition what is/isn’t accessible, teams are hoping to find a way to dodge responsibility.
+Sometimes, by asking for a singular definition of what is/isn’t accessible, teams are hoping to find a way to dodge responsibility.

 It’s tempting to give a bare minimum definition, but teams seek bare minimums for a reason.
-Essentially, they hope that if accessibility is a minimal or soft definition, they can argue or obfuscate compliance and continue on with business as usual.
+Essentially, they hope if accessibility is a minimal or soft definition, they can argue or obfuscate compliance and continue on with business as usual.

 Don’t explain it as a coding standard